igaspa/Workspace-Management/README.md

     npm run start:{env}
    ```

+7. Duplicate and rename the .vite-env-example file in the client directory to .env

-7. In the client folder run the following command to start the backend:
+8. In the client folder run the following command to start the backend:
    ```
     npm run dev
    ```